nhs-digital-gp-it-futures/BuyingCatalogueService/README.md

 ## Troubleshooting

-### Error
+### Problem

-`./entrypoint.sh: line 2: $'\r': command not found` when launcing the environment
+SQL Server is running but the database is not deployed.

 #### Solution

+1. View the logs of the db_deploy container.
-Run `dos2unix` on the src/NHSD.BuyingCatalogue.Database.Deployment/entrypoint.sh script.
+2. If the logs contain `standard_init_linux.go:211: exec user process caused "no such file or directory"`, then run `dos2unix` on the src/NHSD.BuyingCatalogue.Database.Deployment/entrypoint.sh script.

 ### Error